New recommendations for college basketball include nixing one-and-done

 - Allowing athletes to remain eligible for college basketball until they sign a professional contract.

-- A new process for certifying agents and then permitting players to work with those agents.
+- A new process for certifying agents and then setting up ways for athletes to work with those agents to explore the professional realm.

 - Increased penalties -- among them, allowing five-year postseason bans on programs and lifetime bans for coaches.

-- NCAA-run summer events for prospects, instead of relying on outside nonscholastic basketball programs.
-The commission wants the NCAA to “certify” certain nonscholastic events that coaches might attend and vet the finances associated with these events.
+- NCAA-run summer events for prospects, instead of relying on outside youth basketball programs.
+The commission wants the NCAA to “certify” certain nonscholastic events that coaches might attend and vet the finances associated the programs and sponsors.
+The commission mostly avoided other restrictions to summer recruiting -- and recruiting generally.

-- Restructuring the NCAA’s leadership structure, the Board of Governors, and adding five public members to it.
+- Restructuring the NCAA’s leadership structure, the Board of Governors, by adding five public members to it.
 Right now, college and university presidents and chancellors make up the entire board.

 - Requiring coaches, athletics directors and university presidents to state annually that they have complied with all NCAA rules.